 At the 2013 GB Rowing Team Senior & U23 Trials Vicky came 3rd in the women's single scull.
 For the first World Cup of the 2013 season in Sydney, Australia, Vicky raced in the women' double scull with Beth Rodford and finished 4th.
 She also raced in the women's eight which finished 4th.
 Vicky raced in the women's single scull for the second and third World Cup regattas of the 2013 season, finishing 4th at Eton Dorney and 10th in Lucerne.
 At the World Rowing Championships in Chungju Vicky raced in the women's single scull and finished a creditable 7th.

 During the 2012 World Cup season, Vicky raced in the women's quadruple scull with Beth Rodford, Melanie Wilson and Frances Houghton.
 The crew won a bronze medal in Belgrade and finished 5th in Lucerne.
 In Munich, Vicky moved into the women's eight and the crew won a bronze medal.
 At the 2012 Olympic Games in London, Vicky raced in the women's eight, finishing 5th.

 During the 2011 World Cup Series Vicky raced in the women's single scull in Munich finishing 9th.
 In Lucerne she moved into the women's eight finishing 4th.
 At the 2011 World Rowing Championships in Bled, Slovenia, Vicky raced in the Women's Eight with crew mates Alison Knowles, Jo Cook, Jessica Eddie, Louisa Reeve, Natasha Page, Lindsey Maguire, Katie Greves, and (cox) Caroline O'Connor.
-The crew won a Bronze medal, just 2 seconds behind Canada.
+The crew won a bronze medal.

 For the 2010 World Cup series Vicky raced in the women's eight, winning gold in Bled, silver in Munich and bronze in Lucerne.
 At the 2010 World Rowing Championships on New Zealand's Lake Karapiro, Vicky and her crewmates came 4th in the women's eight.

-She is GB's first "Sporting Giant" to win a medal.
+Vicky is GB's first "Sporting Giant" to win a medal.
 She joined the GB Rowing Team's Start Programme in November 2007 and has made rapid progress in rowing since then.

 Vicky started a degree in Business Management but decided to leave University so that she could pursue her rowing ambitions.
 She is now studying for a Diploma in Sporting Excellence and is a qualified fitness instructor and personal trainer.
 She would also like to study French part time in the future.

-Vicky was previously a semi professional show jumper and also did some modelling in her gap year in 2006.
+Vicky was previously a semi-professional show jumper and also did some modelling in her gap year in 2006.
 She enjoys snowboarding, spending time with her friends, watching films and shopping.

 Vicky is Lottery Funded through UK Sport.